Shengaero/kotlinx.serialization/docs/eap13.md

 apply plugin: 'kotlinx-serialization'
 ```

-### IntelliJ IDEA
+### IntelliJ IDEA/Android Studio

-Works out of the box, if you have 1.3 Kotlin plugin installed.
+Works out of the box in 2018.2, 2018.3, Android Studio 3.2 and 3.3 — if you have 1.3 Kotlin plugin installed.
+Please note that projects with old version of kotlinx.serialization **will not be correctly imported**.
 In case of problems, force project re-import from Gradle.
 You still need to delegate build to Gradle:
 (`Settings - Build, Execution, Deployment - Build Tools - Gradle - Runner -` tick `Delegate IDE build/run actions to gradle`)